tarpaha/hrenobot/README.md

   * Looks for `_text_` key in dictionary
   * Returns `{ reaction: _reaction_ }` if found, `{ reaction: null }` if not.
 * `GET /update`
   * Updates internal dictionary with data from Google Spreadheet, returns number of stored records in form `{ records: _records_count_ }`.
-This takes about second and also limited by Google API (100 request per minute or something).
+This request takes about a second and also limited by Google API (100 requests per minute or something).

 #### Requirements